|This particular “dazzle” of zebras was all female except for a youngster.|

-In four days, we’ll be attending a US holiday 4th of July party at Kathy and Don’s home, overlooking the Crocodile River.
-Twelve guests will be in attendance with only four of us actual US citizens; us and Kathy and Don.
+We’ll be attending a US holiday 4th of July party at Kathy and Don’s home, overlooking the Crocodile River, in four days.
+Twelve guests will be in attendance, with only four actual US citizens; us and Kathy, and Don.

 |Zebras love pellets, carrots, and apples.|

-The rest are native South Africans and from the UK, all of whom love a reason for a party.
-Kathy and Don will do their usual “over the top” celebration often including games, prizes and unique entertainment and festivities.
+The rest are native South Africans from the UK, all of whom love a reason for a party.
+Kathy and Don will do their usual “over the top” celebration, often including games, prizes, and unique entertainment and festivities.